xhuang-1121/Reliable-FLP/README.md

-# GAforFLP
+# Reliable FLP
-A genetic algorithm for reliable and robust FLP
+An genetic algorithm for reliable FLP.
+Lagrangian relaxation method for reliable FLP.